Skip to main content

 Growth Hormone Peptides and Anabolic Resistance

 Peptides such as Sermorelin, Tesamorelin, and the combination of Ipamorelin with CJC-1295 are designed to stimulate the body’s own production of growth hormone.
-The therapeutic goals are often tied to improving body composition, specifically by increasing lean and reducing adipose tissue, enhancing recovery, and supporting tissue repair.
+The therapeutic goals are often tied to improving body composition, specifically by increasing lean muscle mass and reducing adipose tissue, enhancing recovery, and supporting tissue repair.

 These are anabolic processes, meaning they involve building up complex molecules and tissues.
 Their success depends on two factors ∞ the signal to grow and the raw materials and mechanical triggers to facilitate that growth.